 Chronic diarrhea can sometimes be the result of abdominal surgery involving your:

-- Lactose: People who are lactose intolerant may have diarrhea after consuming milk and other dairy products.
+• Lactose: You may have diarrhea after consuming milk and other dairy products.

-- Fructose and high fructose corn syrup: If you’re fructose intolerant, you might have diarrhea after consuming foods or soft drinks that contain fruits or honey.
+• Fructose and high fructose corn syrup: You might have diarrhea after consuming foods or soft drinks that contain fruits or honey.

 Too much alcohol or caffeinated beverages such as coffee can also cause diarrhea.